Starmer: Labour will not take away ‘safety net’ from vulnerable people

 Labour performed poorly in this year’s local elections in England, which saw Nigel Farage’s party win a swathe of council seats.

-Sir Keir also took aim at Nigel Farage, calling him a “wolf in Wall Street clothing” who has “no idea what he’s talking about”.
+Sir Keir also took aim at Mr Farage, calling him a “wolf in Wall Street clothing” who has “no idea what he’s talking about”.

 He said the Reform UK leader “isn’t interested in Wales” and has no viable plan for the blast furnaces at Port Talbot.